atomicbird/momdec/README.md

 # momdec: Core Data Model Decompiler

 **momdec** is a command-line tool for Mac OS X that takes a compiled Core Data model and decompiles it to produce an equivalent `xcdatamodel` or `xcdatamodeld` suitable for use in Xcode.
+The resulting model file can also be used with [mogenerator](https://github.com/rentzsch/mogenerator) to produce source code files for Core Data entities which have custom subclasses.

 # Usage

+    momdec (Foo.mom|Foo.momd) [output directory]

+The first argument is the full path to a .mom or .momd, and the second is the location where the results should be written.
+If the second argument is omitted, the current working directory is used.
+Output files are automatically named based on the inputs.

 ## Command line

-    momdec Foo.mom
+    momdec Foo.mom /private/tmp/

-Creates `Foo.xcdatamodel` in the current directory.
+Creates `Foo.xcdatamodel` in /private/tmp/

     momdec Foo.momd

 Creates `Foo.xcdatamodeld` in the current working directory.
-This bundle will include all models present in the `momd`.
-It also includes a `.xccurrentversion` file so that Xcode will know which model is the current version.
+This bundle will include all model versions present in the `momd`.
+It also includes a `.xccurrentversion` file (if appropriate) so that Xcode will know which model is the current version.

 ## Source code